miebach/lit-html-parcel/BEHAVIOUR.md

 # Behaviour

+Jasmine and Puppeteer are used for behavior-driven development.
+They are included in the local packages, see package.json and yarn.lock

 ## Jasmine

-Jasmine is used for behavior-driven development.
-It is included in the local packages, see package.json and yarn.lock
+Installation with yarn:

+`yarn add jasmine`

+## Puppeteer

+Installation with yarn:

+`yarn add puppeteer`